 The French brought their devotion to St. Anne (also the patron saint of shipwrecked sailors) when they sailed across the Atlantic to New France.
-According to local legend, St. Anne was responsible over the years for saving voyagers from shipwrecks in the harsh waters of the St. Lawrence.
-In 1650 Breton sailors caught in a storm vowed to erect a chapel in honor of this patron saint at the exact spot where they landed.
+According to local legend, St. Anne was responsible for saving voyagers from shipwrecks in the harsh waters of the St. Lawrence.
+In 1650, Breton sailors caught in a storm vowed to erect a chapel in honor of this patron saint at the exact spot where they landed.

 The present neo-Roman basilica, constructed in 1923, is the fifth to be built on the site where the sailors first touched ground.
 The original 17th-century wood chapel was built too close to the St. Lawrence and was swept away by river flooding.

-The gigantic structure is in the shape of a Latin cross, and has two imposing granite
+The gigantic structure is in the shape of a Latin cross and has two imposing granite steeples.

 Tributes to St. Anne can be seen in the shrine's mosaics, murals, altars, and ceilings.
 A bas-relief at the entrance depicts St. Anne welcoming her pilgrims, and ceiling mosaics represent her life.
 Numerous crutches and braces posted on the back pillars have been left by those who have felt the saint's healing powers.